-Computers store a lot of information about the websites you visit, emails and instant messages you send, web-based phone calls you make, online purchases and banking, and many other activities.
+Mobile phones, tablets and computers store a lot of information about the websites we visit, messages sent, online phone calls, purchases, banking, and many other activities.

 If you’re concerned about other people knowing you’ve searched for information from websites such as CRASAC or any other organisation, there are a few things you can do to help cover your tracks.

 You can prevent your browser from storing cookies or information about website visits and recording your browsing history by opening an ‘incognito’ window.

 Information about how to browse privately for each of the commonly used browsers: